English

 These books are:

-Fully Decodable Twinkl ‘Minibooks’ - These minibooks are fully decodable books that match the sounds the child has been learning that week, making them the perfect opportunity for children to apply their newly learnt GPC recognition and decoding skills.
+Fully Decodable Twinkl ‘Minibooks’These minibooks are fully decodable books that match the sounds the child has been learning that week, making them the perfect opportunity for children to apply their newly learnt GPC recognition and decoding skills.
 These books only contain the sounds and tricky words that the children have been taught, allowing them to read with fluency and confidence.
 Parents are encouraged to read and reread these books with their children in order to develop automaticity.

 Library Books To help promote an enjoyment and love for reading, each child is able to choose a library book to take home with them each week.
 This is an ‘enjoy together’ book which can be shared between child and parent.
 Depending on the age and stage of each pupil and their next step, additional resources may be sent home.
-For example, in Reception, Phase 2 and 3 words are often sent home to build up a pupil’s segmenting and blending confidence.
+For example, in Reception, level 2 and 3 words are often sent home to build up a pupil’s segmenting and blending confidence.

 Regular assessment takes place to ensure the early identification of pupils who may need additional support, either through interventions or quality first teaching within daily lessons.
 We have different structured interventions in place to support children at different stages of their Phonics journey.